Mortgage Refinance Calculator

 Should I refinance my mortgage?

 Several factors will determine if refinancing is something from which you'll benefit.
 How long you expect to own your home may ultimately be what determines whether or not refinancing makes sense.
-The long-term savings of refinancing to a lower rate or reduced term are often undeniable.
+The long-term savings of refinancing to a lower rate or reduced loan term are often undeniable.

 However, sometimes there are costs associated with refinancing that may take time to recoup before your savings kick in.
-That’s why it's so important to analyze refinance offers to determine the breakeven point, potential costs, and true savings.
+That’s why it's so important to analyze refinance offers to determine the breakeven point, potential costs, taxes and true savings.

 How do I refinance my mortgage?